 Sunflower Seeds are especially rich in poly-unsaturated fatty acid linoleic acid.
 Like nuts, they too are a very good source of proteins loaded with fine quality amino acids such as tryptophan that are essential for growth, They are very good sources of B-complex vitamins such as niacin, folic acid, thiamin (vitamin B1), pyridoxine (vitamin B6), pantothenic acid, and riboflavin.
 Calcium, iron, manganese, zinc, magnesium, selenium, and copper are especially concentrated in sunflower seeds.
 Many of these minerals play a vital role in bone mineralization, red blood cell production, enzyme secretion, hormone production, as well as in the regulation of cardiac and skeletal muscle activities.

-Flaxseeds (also called linseeds) are a rich source of micronutrients, dietary fibre, manganese, vitamin B1, and the essential fatty acid alpha-linolenic acid, also known as ALA or omega-3.
+Flaxseeds, also know as linseeds, are a rich source of micronutrients, dietary fibre, manganese, vitamin B1, and the essential fatty acid alpha-linolenic acid, also known as ALA or omega-3.
 They can lower blood sugar levels, reduce bone loss and increase immunity.
 Linseed is an ingredient in traditional herbal remedies registered with the medicines regulator MHRA for the short term relief of constipation.

 Chia is filled with two times more protein than most grains and five times more calcium than milk, and no cholesterol.
 Plus, it has of high levels of omega-3 and omega-6 fatty acids, soluble fiber, potassium and antioxidants.
 With 27 per cent of the body's daily value for phosphorus, chia seeds also help maintain healthy bones and teeth.
 Phosphorus is used by the body to synthesize protein for cell and tissue growth and repair, essential after exercise.